Adding people to small groups

 To add a contact or child to a small group, head to the Groups section of the Small Groups module.
 Note how you can switch to View past, active and future groups.

-Select the group from the list and scroll down the group's "View" page to the Members tab.
-Click the Add member button.
+Select the group from the list.
+On the group's "View" page, click onto the Members tab and click Add member.

-Use the People search to search for people or tags (of multiple people) - the matching search results will auto-suggest as you begin to type.
+On the Add member pop up, use the People search to search for people or tags (of multiple people) - the matching results will auto-suggest as you begin to type.

 Members are added to the group with either a Pending or Active Status.
-Active group members are joined immediately to the group and are able to view the group member list in My ChurchSuite (subject to the group's Member List visibility setting); Pending group members are added, but must first be approved (set active) by the group's leaders before they are able to view the group's member list in My ChurchSuite.
-Pending status group members will not receive group emails sent by fellow group members from within My ChurchSuite until they are set active.
+Active group members are joined immediately to the group and are able to view the group's member list in My ChurchSuite (subject to the group's 'member list visibility' setting); Pending group members are added, but must first be approved (set active) by the group's leaders before they are able to view the group's member list in My ChurchSuite.
+Pending status group members will not receive group emails sent by fellow group members from within My ChurchSuite until they are first set active.
 Group members with a pending status will not be visible on the group's member list to other group members until they are set active.
-Subject to their "role permissions", small group leaders are able to "set active" pending group members from within My ChurchSuite, or a User can set them active here, from the group's "View" page in the Small Groups module in ChurchSuite, or when adding the member.
+Subject to their "role permissions", small group leaders are able to "set active" pending group members from within My ChurchSuite, or a User can set them active here, from the group's "View" page when adding or editing the member.